ucsb-cs8/ucsb-cs8.github.io/_resources/other_online_courses.md

 # Java

-* THe Coursera sequence <https://www.coursera.org/specializations/java-object-oriented> created by a team at UC San Diego.
+* The Coursera sequence <https://www.coursera.org/specializations/java-object-oriented> created by a team at UC San Diego.
+This series covers much of the same ground as the CS16/CS24/CS32/CS48/CS56 sequence, but in Java rather than in C++.